matrix-bro/real-time-chat-app/README.md

 # Real Time Chat App

-This is a Real Time Chat Application using Django Rest Framework.
+This is a Real Time Chat Application created using Django Rest Framework.

 ## Run this project locally